Angelica23i4i4/blog/content/en/authors/admin/_index.md

 ---
 # Display name
-title: Анжелика
+title: Angelika

 # Name pronunciation (optional)
-name_pronunciation: anjzelika
+name_pronunciation:

 # Full name (for SEO)
-first_name: Анжелика
+first_name: Angelika
-last_name: Федорова
+last_name: Fyodorova

 # Status emoji
 status:
-  icon: ☕️
+  icon: ☕️☕️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: студентка ФФМиЕН
+role: a FPaNS student
 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Российский университет Дружбы народов
+  - name: Peoples' Friendship University of Russia
     url: https://www.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: Моими исследовательскими интересами являются машинное обучение и анализ данных.
+bio: My research interests are machine learning and data analytics.

 # Interests to show in About widget
 interests:
-  - Исскуственный интеллект
+  - Artificial Intelligence
-  - Разработка приложений
+  - Application Development
-  - Изучение иностранных языков
+  - Learning foreign languages

 # Education to show in About widget
 education: